 Poole’s Downtown Diner/Death & Taxes

 First it was a pie shop, in 1945.
 Then it was a 1950s luncheonette.
 When Christensen opened her first restaurant at Poole’s Downtown Diner, she knew its history would inspire everything — and that the S-shaped vintage bar that snakes throughout the space would remain the same.
 When naming Death & Taxes, she was equally inspired by the building, once home to a funeral home and a bank.
-The food, however, is inspired by far warmer tones: her ode to cooking with wood and flame.
+The elevated comfort food, however, is inspired by far warmer tones: her ode to cooking with wood and flame.